 You Can’t Make the Ends Meet

-Sometimes, even if you are a very frugal person, and even if you follow the stricter budget, you might still end up in debt just to make ends meet.
+Sometimes, even if you are a very frugal person, and even if you follow a stricter budget, you might still end up in debt just to make ends meet.

 This is the sad truth for a lot of people.

 A lot of debt was incurred to pay for food, utility bills, rent, medical check-ups, and hospital bills.
-As I and my sibling grew up, school fees and other related expenses also piled up.
+As my siblings and I grew up, school fees and other related expenses also piled up.
 This is something that I and my other sibling helped pay for as soon as we got our own jobs.